VictorBjorke/DesktopOrganizer/README.md

 Contributions are highly encouraged!
 If you'd like to enhance these scripts or add new features, please open an issue or submit a pull request.

-## ⚠️ Disclaimer

-Use these scripts at your own risk.
-Always make sure to back up your important files before running any automation scripts.

 ## 📝 Author